the black mage poems:

 the ekphrastic series:

-The first of this series: “In Madrid with Picasso’s Guernica,” I drafted this past winter when I visited Museo Nacional Centro de Arte Reina Sofía in Madrid and saw Picasso’s Guernica.
+The first of this series: “In Madrid with Picasso’s Guernica,” I drafted in the winter of 2017 when I visited Museo Nacional Centro de Arte Reina Sofía in Madrid and saw Picasso’s Guernica.
 Wanting to capture the moment I saw the painting, I decided to jot down my thoughts since the museum does not allow photography.
-As I revisited the painting in the museum throughout the day, I realized I could utilize my notes to draft an ekphrastic poem.
-I did the same for the paintings that grasped my attention at the Kunsthalle in Hamburg and The Scharf-Gerstenberg Collection in Berlin during these stages of my winter trip, which is how some of the others in this series: “In Hamburg with The Negro Avenged,” “On Menzel’s Atelierwand,” and “Gaspard the nightwalker” came to be.
+As I revisited the painting throughout the day, I realized I could utilize my notes to draft an ekphrastic poem.
+I did the same for the paintings that grasped my attention at the Kunsthalle in Hamburg and The Scharf-Gerstenberg Collection in Berlin which is how some of these others: “In Hamburg with The Negro Avenged,” “On Menzel’s Atelierwand,” and “Gaspard the nightwalker” came to be.

 the beau présent series: